 Some third parties, such as platform providers like the iTunes Store or Google Play, may provide age-based ratings on some of the apps that use our Services.
 These ratings shall have no bearing on this limitation.
 Third parties may also provide content categories on some of the Services.
 These categories shall have no bearing on this limitation.

 We will only use your personal data when the law allows us to.
 Most commonly, we will use your personal data in the following circumstances:

 - Where we need to perform the contract for services we are about to enter into or have entered into with you (i.e. when you purchase something from us).

 - Where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests.
 We make sure we consider and balance any potential impact on you (both positive and negative) and your rights before we process your personal data for our legitimate interests.
 We do not use your personal data for activities where our interests are overridden by the impact on you (unless we have your consent or are otherwise required or permitted to by law).
-You can obtain further information about how we assess our legitimate interests against any potential impact on you in respect of specific activities by contacting us.
+You can obtain further information about how we assess our legitimate interests against any potential impact on you in respect of specific activities by contacting us at [email protected].

 - Where we need to comply with a legal or regulatory obligation.